Praying the Rosary

 How to Pray the Rosary?

-Get this excellent guide for how to pray the Rosary
+Get this excellent guide on how to pray the Rosary

 The Mysteries of Christ's Life in the Rosary

 The Mysteries of Christ's life are reflected in the Rosary.
 These Mysteries are revealed to us in Sacred Scripture.
-VISIT the United States Conference of Catholic Bishops (USCCB) website for detailed descriptions of the Mysteries of Christ Life.
+VISIT the United States Conference of Catholic Bishops (USCCB) website for detailed descriptions of the Mysteries of Christ Life through the prayer of the Rosary.

 The Joyful Mysteries